0704-khamrun/codealpha_calculator/README.md

 ## 🔮 Future Enhancements
 * Calculation history
-* Dark/Light mode toggle
 * Keyboard shortcuts
 * Percentage and square root operations

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome.

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 👨‍💻 Author

 SHAIK KHAMRUN

-⭐ If you found this project helpful, consider giving it a star on GitHub!